 ENTERPRISE EXPLAINS- What is solar irradiance validation and could it help us step up our solar power generation?
 Ever wonder how locations for solar power plants are chosen?
 It’s a little more complicated than just simply choosing a sunny, hot area.
-Other factors come into play, including how much dust, pollution and other environmental factors.
+Other factors come into play, including how much dust, pollution and other environmental factors are present at a given location.
 This is where solar validation sites come in.

 But do we really need them here?
 Despite this, Egypt doesn’t appear to have any solar irradiance validation sites, according to the Africa-focused solar energy supplier and operator CrossBoundary Energy.
 Inaccurate measurements, which appear to be systemic across the continent, could cause lower than expected energy output, higher prices for consumers and lower ROI for investors, they tell us.
 So in today’s issue, we explore what exactly these sites are, how important they are, as well as asking local operators and regulators if they really are necessary.

 Now what is a solar irradiance validation site, you ask?
 At their most basic form, these are sites that use a number of scientific instruments (namely pyranometers and pyrheliometers) that measure the exact amount of direct and indirect sunlight actually reaching the Earth’s surface — which is technically known as solar irradiance.
 The actual level of irradiance at a given location on this planet isn’t solely a function of its proximity to the sun.
 It is in fact hugely influenced by factors like clouds, humidity, pollutants and dust.
 These validation sites are responsible for tracking and storing this information for more precise measurements that take into account changing climatic conditions in real time.